AdobeDocs/commerce-admin.en/help/configuration-reference/catalog/inventory.md

 |--- |--- |--- |
 |[!UICONTROL Stock/Source reindex strategy]|Global|Determines the strategy used for stock/source reindexing.
 Options: `Synchronous` / `Asynchronous` (an asynchronous queue manager must be configured for async mode)|

+>[!NOTE]
+>
+> Due to the volatile nature of the inventory and its ordering related implications, the inventory indexer will also be triggered on product save, regardless of `Synchronous` / `Asynchronous` setting.

 {:style="table-layout:auto"}

 ## [!UICONTROL Distance Provider for Distance Based SSA]